berehovskyi/apex-stream/docs/Enumerables/SObjectEnumerable.md

 ### `public virtual SObjectEnumerable flatMapTo(SObjectField field)`

-Returns a new `SObjectEnumerable` with `SObject` elements as a result of replacing each element with the contents of a mapped iterable according to child relationship `field`. <p>Intermediate Operation.</p>
+Returns a new `SObjectEnumerable` with elements as a result of replacing each element with the contents of a mapped iterable according to child relationship `field`. <p>Intermediate Operation.</p>

 #### Parameters